Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 * **Azure Subscription:** You'll need an active Azure subscription to create and manage the AKS cluster.
 * **Basic Knowledge of Terraform:** Familiarity with Terraform's syntax, modules, and state management is essential for this tutorial.
 If you're new to Terraform, consider going through the official documentation or online tutorials to get started<sup>[1](#sources)</sup>.
-* **Tooling:** You'll need an Integrated Development Environment (IDE) like Visual Studio Code or IntelliJ IDEA, along with the Azure CLI, Terraform, and Helm to manage your code and interact with cloud resources.
+* **Tooling:** You'll need an Integrated Development Environment (IDE) like Visual Studio Code or IntelliJ IDEA, along with the Azure CLI and Terraform to manage your code and interact with cloud resources.

 ## Introduction

 Azure Kubernetes Service (AKS) offers a wide range of networking options through various Container Networking Interface (CNI) plugins.
 Each plugin caters to specific needs and comes with its own set of features.
 For a detailed breakdown of these options, refer to the official documentation<sup>[2](#sources)</sup>.

 While AKS offers built-in solutions, you can also bring your own CNI (BYO-CNI) to leverage advanced functionalities.
 One such powerful CNI is Cilium.
-Microsoft offers a pre-configured version, Azure CNI Powered by Cilium, which combines the familiar Azure CNI with select Cilium features<sup>[3](#sources)</sup>.
+Microsoft offers a pre-configured version, Azure CNI Powered by Cilium, which combines the familiar Azure CNI with selected Cilium features<sup>[3](#sources)</sup>.
+While Azure CNI Powered by Cilium offers a good balance of features and ease of use, it does have some limitations.
+If you require more advanced networking features, then you might consider using the full Calico implementation as a BYO-CNI.
+Calico provides a comprehensive set of networking and security features that can be tailored to meet demanding requirements.

 Let's dive into building a custom AKS cluster with Cilium using Terraform and Helm.
 This powerful combination will give you the flexibility to tailor your network configuration to meet your exact needs.